Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

   number of shifts the given worker may be assigned in the schedule.
 There must be one row for every unique worker mentioned in ``availability["Worker"]``.

-When ``solve_workforce_scheduling`` is called, a model is formulated and solved immediately using Gurobi.
-Workers will be assigned only to shifts they are available for, in such a way that all requirements are covered, minimum and maximum shift numbers are respected, and the total sum of worker preference scores is maximised.
+When the main function ``solve_workforce_scheduling`` is called, a model is formulated and solved using Gurobi.
+Workers will be assigned only to shifts they are available for, in such a way that all requirements are covered, minimum and maximum shift numbers are respected, and the total sum of worker preference scores is maximized.
 If ``preferences=None``, preferences are not considered and any feasible schedule will be returned.

-The returned assignment dataframe is a subset of the availability dataframe, with the same columns.
-A row in the returned dataframe specifies that the given worker has been assigned to the given shift.
+The returned assignment dataframe is a subset of the rows of the availability dataframe.
+The presence of a row in the returned dataframe signifies that the given worker has been assigned to the given shift.

 .. dropdown:: Background: Mathematical Model